geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Like distant thunder, burst a hollow sound,<br>
 Disturb’d the quivering air, and shook the shores around.[^105]

-Now on the coast the chariot sinks to land,<br>
-Where mingled lavas form’d the rugged strand,<br>
-And o’er the ground deep spread the sable sand[^106]<br>

 [^105]: In the description of Stromboli, and of the descents of Leonora and Alonzo, the account of Spallanzani is chiefly followed.
 Stromboli is perhaps the most extraordinary of volcanoes.
 The island is entirely composed of streams of lava, that, from their direction, have evidently flowed from a crater at the top of the mountain, which is still remaining, but the time of its extinction is unknown.
 The present crater is about half way up the mountain.
 Stromboli does not, like other volcanoes, rage only at intervals, but appears, from the earliest times, to have been in unremitted action, yet no lava has ever flowed from the present crater.
 Strabo and others speak of the brightness of the eruptions, and Diodorus notices their constancy.

-[^106]: The coast of Stromboli is covered to the east and north-east with a black shining sand, which extends to some distance into the sea.
-It arises from the scoriaceous lava ejected by the mountain, which is very friable and soon be- comes pulverized. — *Spallanzani*.
+Now on the coast the chariot sinks to land,<br>
+Where mingled lavas form’d the rugged strand,<br>
+And o’er the ground deep spread the sable sand[^106]<br>
 And oft some broken rock or cavern show’d<br>
 Where o’er the first the later streams had flow’d.<br>
 As Leonora left her cloud-like car,<br>